-If you are interested in hosting shlichim, please fill out this easy form!
+If you are interested in hosting shlichim in 2021, please fill out this easy form!

 The Summer Shlichim program at Camp Shelanu has been an exciting part of our camp’s culture since our first shaliach arrived in 2011.
 The shlichim bring with them passion, energy, advanced skills, talents, and curiosity.
 Their contributions to our camp help our campers and community to connect with Judaism abroad and gain global perspectives, while building lasting relationships with these incredible young adults.